 Central America & Mexico Policy Initiative Director | CAMPI

-Stephanie Leutert is the Director of the Central America & Mexico Policy Initiative at the Robert Strauss Center for International Security and Law.
-She has spent the past eight years researching and working on issues related to U.S.-Mexico relations, Central American migration, and the U.S.-Mexico border.
-Stephanie is the lead writer for “Beyond the Border” on the Lawfare Blog, and is the instructor for a year-long public policy class on Central American migration and Mexico’s migration policy at the LBJ School for Public Affairs.
+Stephanie Leutert is the director of the Central America and Mexico Policy Initiative at the Robert Strauss Center for International Security and Law.
+She has spent the past ten years researching and working on issues related to U.S.-Mexico relations, Mexico’s migration and security policy, Central American migration, and U.S.-Mexico border dynamics.
+Stephanie is the lead writer for “Beyond the Border” on the Lawfareblog, and has been the instructor for a year-long public policy class on Mexico’s migration challenges at the LBJ School for Public Affairs.

-Stephanie has also conducted field research on war torture in northern Uganda, Ecuador’s refugee policy, and Mexico’s aerospace industry.
-She has written for the New York Times, Washington Post, Foreign Affairs, Foreign Policy, and Americas Quarterly, among other outlets, and published a series of dispatches for the Lawfare Blog on the Guatemala-Mexico border and migrant deaths along the U.S.-Mexico border.
-Stephanie has an MA from Yale University and a BA from Skidmore College.
+Stephanie has also conducted field research on war torture in northern Uganda, Ecuador’s refugee policy, and Mexico’s automotive and aerospace industries.
+She has written for The New York Times, The Washington Post, Foreign Affairs, Foreign Policy, the Wilson Quarterly, and Americas Quarterly, among other outlets.
+Stephanie has a MA in Global Affairs from Yale University and a BA from Skidmore College.